Valentain2345/Cinemadcic/README.md

 Once Docker is installed, proceed with the steps below.

+## 0. Go to the proyect folder
+  Enter the folder where the docker-compose.yaml file is

 ## 1. Build the Docker Images

 First, run the following command to build the Docker images for the application: